Student Stories: Leah Gormaz

 “I always knew I wanted to help people, but I also wanted to take a step further than that,” she said.
 “Working in the human trafficking unit takes time, commitment and courage, and I want to have that in order to help children, young adults and families reunite and be safe.”

-Gormaz is looking forward to another upcoming opportunity at the University of Tennessee, where she is taking a Taphonomy and Death Investigations course through the Field and Experiential Learning program at COD.
+Gormaz took advantage of another opportunity at the University of Tennessee, where she took a Taphonomy and Death Investigations course through the Field and Experiential Learning program at COD.

 Field and Experiential Learning

-Her hard work has resulted in numerous honors.
+Her hard work resulted in numerous honors.
 Gormaz was accepted into the National Society of Collegiate Scholars and joined the Phi Sigma Pi National Honor Fraternity.
 In earning her Associate in Arts degree, she graduated with high honors and was named an outstanding graduate finalist.
-Her next goal is completing a bachelor’s degree in Criminology at the University of Illinois at Chicago, where she is transferring in the fall.
+Then she completed a bachelor’s degree in criminology, law and justice at the University of Illinois at Chicago and finished the 16-week police academy.

 Gormaz is happy she turned to COD, even though she spent most of her time learning in a remove environment.